carbon-language/carbon-lang/docs/design/unions.md

-require dynamically tracking which union member (if any) each pointer points to, propagating that information to subobject accesses, and instrumenting every pointer access in the program to determine whether it is accessing a union, and if so whether the currently active member matches the one the pointer value was created with.
+require dynamically tracking which union member (if any) each pointer points to, propagating that information to subobject accesses, and instrumenting every pointer access in the program to determine whether it is accessing a union, and if so whether the currently live member matches the one the pointer value was created with.
 This would definitely be too costly for a hardened production build mode, and might even be too costly (relative to its benefit) to be useful as a sanitizer.